apache/openwhisk-runtime-go/docs/BUILD.md

 Prerequisites for running build and tests with gradle:

 -   docker
 -   jdk

-To compile go proxy *in amd64 architecture* for docker:
+To compile go proxy *in your local architecture* for docker:

 ```
-./gradlew build
+./gradlew goBuild
 ```

-To build the docker images, after compiling go proxy:
+To build the docker images (this will also compile the go proxy):

 ```
 ./gradlew distDocker